MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 Find guidance and learning for admins and managers:

-- [**Microsoft Viva Glint Learn**](../../viva/glint/introduction-viva-glint) is where you'll find technical documentation and guidance to help you through key stages of your Viva Glint journey.
+- [**Microsoft Viva Glint Learn**](../../viva/glint/introduction-viva-glint) is where you find technical documentation and guidance to help you through key stages of your Viva Glint journey.
 - [**Microsoft Viva Glint Training**](../../viva/glint/start/viva-glint-learning-paths-and-modules) hosts online learning paths and modules to gain deeper expertise using Viva Glint.
 When completing a learning path, apply for digital badges from *Credly* to showcase your learning achievements.

 ## Ask our Experts